 Lutheran Social Services of the Miami Valley is chosen as one of five Lutheran social ministry organizations to implement a Senior Companion Program under a grant received through Lutheran Services in America from the Corporation for National and Community Service.

 Lutheran Social Services is honored by Lutheran Services in America with the National Award of Excellence for Senior Volunteerism.

 We-Care Homes earns first-time accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF).

-Dayton area material services program is transitioned into the Outreach Connections program (originally designated Lutheran Resource Exchange), which matches individual’s and families’ emergency and ongoing needs with services provided by congregations and other community organizations.
+The Dayton area material services program is transitioned into the Outreach Connections program (originally called the Lutheran Resource Exchange), which matches individuals’ and families’ emergency and ongoing needs with services provided by congregations and other community organizations.

 Congregational delegates adopt amended governance documents that establish affirmative covenants of support as a prerequisite for congregational membership.
 The new governance documents clarify qualifications and duties of members of the Board of Directors and for the first time allow the election of qualified non-Lutheran Board members, provided that a majority of the Board consists at all times of members of Lutheran congregations.

 A new name for the organization, Lutheran Social Services of Mid-America, takes effect at the beginning of the year.
 This name is more inclusive of all the communities served by the organization in southwest Ohio, southeast Indiana and northern Kentucky.

 The title of Executive Director is changed to President and Chief Executive Officer, and five Vice-Presidents are appointed as part of a reorganization that groups all residential programs under a single Vice-President, Operations, and all community-based services under the Vice-President, Mission Integration and Community Outreach.